 Make the cupcakes

-Set milk in a sauce pan and boil.
-Turn off heat, stir in coconut oil until dissolved.
+- Set milk in a sauce pan and boil.
+Turn off heat, stir in olive oil until dissolved.
 Whisk in cacao powder.
 Set aside to cool.

 Make Simple Frosting